Stony Brook women have been regionally ranked all season

 During the 1999-2000 season, the Providence women's program won the NCAA regional, defeating 34 teams at the meet, and secured a 10th place finish in its 11th consecutive appearance at the NCAA Championships.
 The men's team finished second regionally and finished in 19th place in its fifth consecutive appearance at the NCAA Championships.

+While at Providence College, Ronan was associated with the development of two NCAA individual champions, two Olympians, 37 All-Americans and six Big East champions.
 Before his time with Providence, Ronan spent 1994 as the assistant coach of the men's and women's track and field program at Denison University in Granville, Ohio, and served as head coach of the men's cross country/track and field team at Our Lady of Providence High School from 1986-1988.

 A 1986 graduate of Providence, Ronan was an outstanding cross country and track and field athlete.
 He was among the many All-Americans in Friars' history, receiving the honor in 1983 and 1985.
-A native of Wexford, Ireland, Ronan won four Big East titles, capturing the 5,000m indoor title twice and the 10,000m outdoor championship twice.
+A native of Wexford, Ireland, Ronan won four Big East titles, capturing the 5,000-meter indoor title twice and the 10,000-meter outdoor championship twice.
 Ronan competed at a world-class level after graduation, finishing third at the 1991 Boston Marathon (2:11.27) and fourth at the 1989 Twin Cities Marathon (2:13.49).
 He also represented his native Ireland in the marathon at the 1992 Barcelona Olympics and competed in the World Cross Country Championships in 1982 and 1989.